Why is cleaning coffee equipment important?

 What is the shelf life of Urnex products?

-Our formulas have been tested and approved for a 36 month (3 year) shelf life under room temperature conditions.
-On ocassion, powder products stored in hot and humid warehouses maryexperience clumping.
-If this occurs there is no effect on the product's performance, but the power must be agitated to return to its original form.
+Our formulas have been tested and approved for 24-month (2 year) shelf life under room temperature conditions.
+On occassion, powder products stored in hot and humid warehouses may experience clumping.
+If this occurs, there is no effect on the product's performance, but the powder must be agitated to return to its original form.